 1979: Dave Edmunds released his fifth album, Repeat When Necessary.
 Recorded and released at the same time as collaborator Nick Lowe’s second album, Labour of Love, the two albums share the same personnel from the duo’s group, Rockpile.

 1979: Wings released their seventh and final studio album, Back to the Egg.
 The album was the group’s first with guitarist Laurence Juber and drummer Steve Holley.

 1984: Siouxsie and the Banshees released their sixth studio album, Hyæna.
 The album was the group’s first to be released by Geffen Records as well as the only studio album to feature guitarist Robert Smith of the Cure.

-1985: The Style Council’s second album Our Favourite Shop was released.
-The LP became the group’s most successful album, only #1 in the UK, and was released in the US as Internationalists.
+1985: The Style Council’s second album, Our Favourite Shop, was released.
+It became the group’s only #1 in the UK and was released in the US as Internationalists.

 1991: Bruce Springsteen married E Street Band backup singer Patti Scialfa in Beverly Hills.
 Guests included John Fogerty, Bonnie Raitt, and Jackson Browne, with music performed by E Street Band members Steven Van Zandt, Danny Federici, and Roy Bittan.

 1993: Blind Melon released “No Rain,” the second single from the band’s self-titled debut album.
 Written by bassist Brad Smith, it became band’s highest-charting song, reaching #20 on the Billboard Hot 100, and #1 on both Billboard’s Album Rock and Modern Rock charts.

 1993: Billy Idol released “Shock to the System,” the second single from his fifth studio album, Cyberpunk.

 1993: Van Morrison released his twenty-second studio album, Too Long in Exile, which includes collaborations with John Lee Hooker and Georgie Fame.